snimu/blog/contents/mixture-of-tokenizers-math/article.md

 ![Tokens and digits at different `dpt` and `tpn` settings](images/mot-tokenization.png)

+> On padding: There is a choice between left-padding (`[<pad>, <pad>, 1]`) and right-padding (`[1, <pad>, <pad>]`).
+Left-padding is meant to align digits.
+If the number $1234$ is split in two: $123$ and $4$, then the digits corresponding to the first token are $[1, 2, 3]$; but the digits corresponding to the second are $[\mathrm{pad}, \mathrm{pad}, 4]$.
+Now compare this to the token $400$: which would be turned into $[4, 0, 0]$.
+The four in the former is at the last position to distinguish it from a 400.
+On the other hand, right-padding better aligns the digits with the positional embeddings: if a number is split as shown above, then putting padding between the first three digits and the single last digit will increase the distance between them as measured by the positional embeddings.
+I have not done any experiments on the choice between the two, and just chose the padding strategy that makes the most sense to me.

 I vary `dpt` and `tpn` over the following ranges: Every combination of `dpt` $\in [2, 4]$ and `tpn` $\in [1, 3]$.
 I run every setting five times to get statistically significant results.
-For every MoT-run, there is a Baseline run with the exact same data-mixture seen in the exact same order, against the exact same validation data, and even with the exact same seed.
+For every MoT-run, there is a Baseline run with the exact same data-mixture seen in the exact same order and for the exact same number of steps, against the exact same validation data, and even with the exact same seed.

 The larger `dpt` and `tpn`, the more steps I trained for.
 This is to ensure that the models learn addition to a meaningful accuracy.